 Things to talk about

-As we pointed out earlier, each situation is different so this list can’t encompass all the questions you’ll have.
-That said, here are the basics of what you’ll want to cover are:
+Every situation is different so this list can’t encompass all the questions you’ll have.
+That said, here are the basics of what you’ll want to cover:

 Other information you should have